yongxin12/Resume_Modifier/documentation/planning/tips.md

 Use task tracking documents to record all items to ensure progress is made.

+Optimize and standardize my prompt to enable more structured and precise task decomposition and execution.

 TODO:
 Continue completing the remaining tasks.
 Good luck, and thank you!